 ACCESS & LOCATION:

-The camp is situated in a remote part of the Selinda Reserve, along the banks of the reserve’s spillway.
+The camp is situated in a remote part of the Selinda Reserve, along the banks of the reserve’s spillway. which is often a dry riverbed, but flows and links the Okavango to the Linyanti wetlands in periods of high flood.
 It can be accessed via flight from Maun (45 minutes) or Kasane (50 minutes), followed by 45–50 minutes’ game drive road transfer.
 The site is beautiful, featuring massive mangosteen and jackalberry trees.

 ACCOMMODATION & FACILITIES AT SELINDA EXPLORERS CAMP: